mikevink/aufgaben/plan.md

-aufgaben [-a/--add] [-t/--tag value] text goes here aufgaben [-a/--add] [-t/--tag "multi word value"] text goes here aufgaben [-a/--add] [-t/--tag value] [-t/--tag another] text goes here aufgaben [-a/--add] [--comment single word comment] # do we need this? aufgaben [-a/--add] [--comment "multi word config"] # maybe use 'note' instead, open in vim or whatever, and write there? aufgaben [-a/--add] [--parent hash]
+aufgaben [-a/--add] [-t/--tag value] text goes here aufgaben [-a/--add] [-t/--tag "multi word value"] text goes here aufgaben [-a/--add] [-t/--tag value] [-t/--tag another] text goes here aufgaben [-a/--add] [--note single word comment] # do we need this? aufgaben [-a/--add] [--note "multi word config"] # maybe use 'note' instead, open in vim or whatever, and write there? aufgaben [-a/--add] [--parent hash]
 ```